 - Adaptation of VO2max estimation by maximum cycling ergospirometry in a NAKO subsample

-- Adaption effectiveness study of the Healthy Dads, Healthy Kids [HDHK] programme in Germany
+- Adaption effectiveness study of the Healthy Dads, Healthy Kids programme in Germany

 - Assessing medical radiation exposure in the German National Cohort